microsoft/live-share/README.md

 - [Roadmap](docs/roadmap.md)
 - [FAQ](docs/faq.md)

-## Register with the Visual Studio Real-Time Collaboration service
+## Register with the Visual Studio Live Share service

-While Visual Studio Real-Time Collaboration is in its experimental private preview phase, you'll need to request access to **start** a collaboration session and share your content.
+While Visual Studio Live Share is in its experimental private preview phase, you'll need to request access to **start** a collaboration session and share your content.
 We'll be working through the wait list as fast as we can, so expect to get an e-mail from us when you've been accepted!

 > **Note:** _This step is only necessary in order to "share".
 Anyone can "join" a collaboration session as a participant.
 This makes it easy for folks to work together without everyone needing to explicitly register for the preview._